MazinLab/MKIDPipeline/README.md

 `mkdir src` <br />
 `cd src` <br />

 Then install the mkidpipeline.
-You can do this one of two ways, in preferred order:
+You can do this one of three ways, in preferred order:
+1. `cd mkidpipeline`<br />
+   `pdm install --dev`<br />

+    **to install mkidcore, clone the repo thene execute:
+   `cd mkidcore`<br />
+   `pdm install --dev`<br />
+   `pdm add mkidcore`<br />

+   To enter your pdm environment, i.e. when running the pipeline, execute:<br />
+   `pdm venv activate`<br />
+   A line will print to your terminal, starting with `source`.
+Copy and paste this in your command line and execute, this will put you in the pdm venv.
+To exit, `deactivate`.<br />
+   See next section for more info on pdm and debugging.

-1. `pipx install -e ./MKIDPipeline` is an editable install and references the files in ./MKIDPipeline instead of copying them.
+2. `pipx install -e ./MKIDPipeline` is an editable install and references the files in ./MKIDPipeline instead of copying them.
 Changes made in the repo will automatically reflect in your local version, except for changes to the pyproject.toml <br />

 If there are changes to the pyproject.toml, execute: `pipx upgrade mkidpipeline` to reflect them in your local version <br />

 **This method does not work on dark or glados as of 11/24, it is only available on wheatley or your local server <br />

-2. `pipx install git+https://github.com/mazinlab/mkidpipeline.git` or `pipx install ./MKIDPipeline` clones the repo seperately from your local clone. <br />
+3. `pipx install git+https://github.com/mazinlab/mkidpipeline.git` or `pipx install ./MKIDPipeline` clones the repo seperately from your local clone. <br />

 For any changes made on the github, including pyproject.toml, you will need to execute: `pipx upgrade mkidpipeline` <br />